 You should write your seed phrase down and store the paper you write on in at least two secure locations.
-A safe or lock box is a good location.
+A safe or lockbox is a good location.
 You can also store it online in an encrypted password manager such as 1Password.
 You should never simply store a seed phrase in Apple Cloud or Dropbox.

-The safety of your Stacks Tokens is extremely important to us.
+The safety of your Stacks tokens is extremely important to us.
 To help ensure that you complete the process of receiving your tokens correctly and securely, please read the following guidelines:

-Website Safety: When inputting data on a website or verifying the presence of data on a website it is essential that you confirm that the URL is correct and that your browser is using HTTPS.
+Website Safety: When inputting data on a website or verifying the presence of data on a website, it is essential that you confirm that the URL is correct and that your browser is using HTTPS.

-Email Safety: Blockstack will never ask for your personal identifying information over e-mail, or call you directly.
+Email Safety: Blockstack will never ask for your personal identifying information over email, or call you directly.
 When we ask verifying questions, we will only do so when you call us to confirm your identity.
 We will never ask you for money or your Seed Phrase (private key).

 If you have large token holdings, make sure you take advantage of custodial services.
 A wallet does not provide the security of a custodial service.

-The Stacks wallet is available for download at wallet.blockstack.org.
+The Stacks Wallet is available for download at wallet.blockstack.org.

-During the initial grant process, investors submitted a public Stacks wallet address to Blockstack.
-This is a string of letters and numbers starting with an ‘SP’ or SM’, for example
+During the initial grant process, investors submitted a public Stacks Wallet address to Blockstack.
+This is a string of letters and numbers starting with an ‘SP’ or SM’; for example,

 SP017AUV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XY is a wallet address.

-If you purchased Stacks tokens through CoinList, you can find your address at CoinList.
+If you purchased Stacks tokens through stackstoken.com using CoinList, you can find your address at CoinList.
 If you submitted your Stacks address directly to Blockstack, you can either use the

-Blockstack is not registered, licensed or supervised as a broker dealer or investment adviser by the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA) or any other financial regulatory authority or licensed to provide any financial advice or services.
+An indication of interest involves no obligation or commitment of any kind.
+Any person interested in investing in any offering of Stacks Tokens should review our disclosures and the publicly filed offering statement and the final offering circular that is part of that offering statement here.
+Blockstack is not registered, licensed or supervised as a broker dealer or investment adviser by the SEC, the Financial Industry Regulatory Authority (FINRA) or any other financial regulatory authority or licensed to provide any financial advice or services.